r4plh/rustFaceCrop/README.md

 # Rust Face Detection & Dataset Generator

 A high-performance, robust Rust application for detecting faces in a large batch of images and generating a clean, cropped face dataset.
-This tool is built for efficiency and reliability, leveraging Rust's performance and safety features to process the WIDER FACE(val set) dataset and produce over 18,000 cropped faces from ~3,200 images.
+This tool is built for efficiency and reliability, leveraging Rust's performance and safety features to process the WIDER FACE(val set) -> [Dataset link WIDER FACE(val set)](https://huggingface.co/datasets/CUHK-CSE/wider_face/tree/main/data) dataset and produce over 18,000 cropped faces from ~3,200 images.
 The resultant dataset with 18000+ images of cropped human faces wiht the relavent information in the dataset cart is uploaded here at - [Cropped Human Face Dataset with 18000+ Humans Faces](https://huggingface.co/datasets/amannagrawall002/croppedFaceDataset/tree/main)

 ## My Thinking & Approach